Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 Start()loadsamsi.dll, hardware breakpoints (explained in Part 4) are set onAmsiScanBufferandEtwEventWrite— before any AMSI scanning occurs. - CLR hosting —

 PowershellRunner.h, from the HavocFramework/Modules PowerPick project, licensed under GPLv3) is loaded viaAppDomain.Load_3.
-Its entry point is invoked with the PowerShell script as a BSTR argument. - Token forwarding — CLR Runspace threads do not inherit the BOF thread’s impersonation token.
+Its entry point is invoked with the PowerShell script as a BSTR argument (a BSTR — Basic STRing — is the COM string type: a length-prefixed Unicode string whose pointer points to the first character but whose length lives in the 4 bytes immediately before that pointer; this format is what every .NET-facing COM API expects). - Token forwarding — CLR Runspace threads (a Runspace is PowerShell’s execution environment — the in-memory state plus the worker thread that actually runs each pipeline; PowerShell creates fresh Runspace threads as needed and these inherit only what PowerShell itself decides to propagate) do not inherit the BOF thread’s impersonation token.
 To ensure PowerShell runs as SYSTEM, the thread token handle is passed into the PowerShell wrapper script, which calls

 WindowsIdentity.Impersonate()inside the Runspace thread. - Pipe output capture — PowerShell’s

 Console.Outcannot be used for output because the Demon is a GUI process (not a console process), soConsole.Outpoints to aNullStreamWriter— anything written to it is silently discarded.
-Instead, the BOF creates an anonymous pipe, passes the write handle as a rawIntPtrinto the PowerShell script, and the script constructs aFileStream→StreamWriterchain from it.
-This is also whyConsole.SetOut()is avoided: it affects all threads in the process, which could interfere with other Demon operations.
-AfterInvoke_3returns, the BOF waits 100ms (viaNtDelayExecutionwith return address spoofing) and reads the pipe.
+Instead, the BOF creates an anonymous pipe, passes the write handle as a rawIntPtr(a .NET type that holds a pointer-sized integer — 8 bytes on x64; it lets managed code carry around native handles and pointers without converting them) into the PowerShell script, and the script constructs aFileStream→StreamWriterchain from it.
+This is also whyConsole.SetOut()is avoided: it affects all threads in the process, which could interfere with other Demon operations. - Invoke_3 — blocking call —

 Part 4: OPSEC Engineering